eProsima/Fast-DDS/QUALITY.md

 ### Contributor Origin [2.ii]

 *eprosima Fast DDS* uses the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) as its confirmation of contributor origin policy.
 More information can be found in [CONTRIBUTING](https://github.com/eProsima/policies/blob/main/CONTRIBUTING.md)

 ### Peer Review Policy [2.iii]

-All pull request will be peer-reviewed by at least one other contributor who did not author the pull request.
+All pull requests will be peer-reviewed by at least one other contributor who did not author the pull request.
 Approval is required before merging.

 ### Continuous Integration [2.iv]

-All pull request must pass CI to be considered for merging, unless maintainers consider that there is enough evidence that the failure is unrelated to the changes.
+All pull requests must pass CI to be considered for merging, unless maintainers consider that there is enough evidence that the failure is unrelated to the changes.
-CI testing is automatically triggered by incoming pull requests .
+CI testing is automatically triggered by incoming pull requests.
 Current nightly results can be seen here for all supported platforms:

 * Linux [![Linux amd64 ci](http://jenkins.eprosima.com:8080/job/nightly_fastdds_sec_master_linux/badge/icon?subject=%20%20%20Linux%20CI%20)](http://jenkins.eprosima.com:8080/job/nightly_fastdds_sec_master_linux)